Public Profile

 Very high

 Some industries are more carbon intensive than others.
 Marine Electricals (India) Limited's primary industry is Electrical machinery and apparatus n.e.c.
-(31), which is low in terms of carbon intensity compared to other industries.
+(31), which is very low in terms of carbon intensity compared to other industries.

 Location emissions intensity